netscaler/netscaler-k8s-ingress-controller/docs/network/type_loadbalancer.md

 Create a service of type [LoadBalancer](https://kubernetes.io/docs/concepts/services-networking/service/#loadbalancer), in your service definition file, specify `spec.type:LoadBalancer` and specify an IP address in the `service.citrix.com/frontend-ip` annotation.

-When you create a service of type [LoadBalancer](https://kubernetes.io/docs/concepts/services-networking/service/#loadbalancer), the Citrix ingress controller configures the IP address you have defined in the `service.citrix.com/frontend-ip` annotation as virtual IP (VIP) in Citrix ADX VPX.
+When you create a service of type [LoadBalancer](https://kubernetes.io/docs/concepts/services-networking/service/#loadbalancer), the Citrix ingress controller configures the IP address you have defined in the `service.citrix.com/frontend-ip` annotation as virtual IP (VIP) in Citrix ADX.
 And, the service is exposed using the IP address.

 In this section, we shall create a Deployment, `apache`, and deploy it in your Kubernetes cluster.
 The following is a manifest for the Deployment: